Can you use your own coffee in Nespresso?

 Then what’s the point of measuring and grinding coffee beans, tamping them, and cleaning refillable pods again?

-If you like this process, you should have bought the traditional Espresso machine instead.
+If you like this process, you should have bought the traditional Semi Automatic Espresso machine instead for the same price.
 At least you can brew a better-tasting Espresso with a traditional Espresso machine.

 That’s why in my opinion using refillable coffee pods with a Nespresso machine doesn’t make sense.
 You should keep it simple; Put the pod in, push the button, and drink.